All Episodes

 Well, listen, my friend, we'll do that and a lot more.

-You just hurry up.
+You just hurry up and get better.

-to talk to some television and film people about a couple other projects and I'm looking forward to
+One of the key things is I'm supposed to fly to Los Angeles to talk to some television and film people about a couple other projects, and I'm looking forward to it because they pressurize airliners to 8,000 feet.

-down the aisles and run up and down the aisles and you know chase stewardesses maybe I can go home again.
+So if I can walk up and down the aisles and run up and down the aisles and, you know, chase stewardesses, maybe I can go home again.

-Give it a shot Richard.
+Give it a shot, Richard.

 Okay.